refresh-dataflow

 ================================================================================

-The notebook then exits with code 1, causing the Fabric pipeline to mark the notebook activity as Failed.
+In both cases, the notebook exits with code 1, causing the Fabric pipeline to mark the notebook activity as Failed.

 Integration with Dataflow Power Query

-Your dataflow Power Query should read the range_start and range_end parameters from the [Incremental Update] table:
+Your dataflow Power Query reads the range_start and range_end values from the [Incremental Update] table:

 let